Kaylubkiss/CWKVulkanEngine/README.md

 # Works In Progress (Updated 11/5/25)
 <ul>
-  <li><a href="https://www.khronos.org/gltf/">GLTF</a> loading in order to support more robust materials, animation, and faster runtime loading.
-The current format used is .obj, and was for a long time so I could focus on learning the basics of Vulkan Rendering.
-Right now I am integrating the <a href="https://github.com/spnda/fastgltf">fastgltf</a> library to get the most out of the format and fulfill the performance goals of this project.</li>
+  <li><a href="https://www.khronos.org/gltf/">GLTF</a> loading in order to implement materials, animation, and faster runtime loading, on top of a more streamlined asset pipeline.
+The current format integrated is <em>.obj</em>, and was for a long time so I could focus on learning the basics of Vulkan Rendering.

+Right now I am working with the <a href="https://github.com/spnda/fastgltf">fastgltf</a> library to get the most out of the format and fulfill the performance goals of this project.</li>
 </ul>